Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

-where $\rho_{\rm atm}(h)$ is the density of the atmosphere at height $h$, and $h_{\rm inj}$ is the height of the starting point (or injection point) of the air-shower induced by the collision of the UHE cosmic ray particle and the nucleon in the atmosphere.
+where $h_{\rm inj}$ is the height of the starting point (or injection point) of the air-shower induced by the collision of the { UHE neutrino} and the nucleon in the atmosphere.
+The typical air-shower events induced by the standard QCD interactions have a relatively steep distribution but the new physics interactions with a smaller cross section, $\sigma_{\rm NP} \ll \sigma_{\rm QCD}$, induce much broader distribution in $X_0$ (See Fig. \ref{NevAfterX0cut}) as the probability distribution of the interaction point is given as